 What do vascular facial veins look like?

-Can I get cheek capillaries laser treatment?
+Can cheek capillaries be treated?

 What other areas can be treated?